 Buk Sing Choy Li Fut kung fu - in-depth review

-Buk Sing Choy Lee Fat (北勝蔡李佛) branch - the Choy Lee Fat kung fu that focuses on combat applications.
-Not many forms or taolu are taught in Buk Sing Choy Lee Fat kung fu curriculum.
-Rather, the martial art focuses heavily on conditioning, perfecting and refining application skills of techniques.
+Buk Sing Choy Li Fut (北勝蔡李佛) branch – the Choy Li Fut kung fu that focuses on combat applications.
+Not many forms or taolu are taught in the Buk Sing Choy Lee Fat kung fu curriculum.
+Rather, Buk Sing CLF martial art focuses heavily on conditioning, perfecting and refining application skills of techniques.

 Brief summary of history of Buk Sing Choy Li Fut